VincenzoRocchi/italian-gaap-kpi-analyzer/README.md

 - **Multiple KPI Calculations**: Including Current Ratio, Quick Ratio, Debt to Equity, and more.
 - **Intuitive Web Interface**: Easily select KPIs and input financial data.
 - **Detailed Results**: View calculated KPIs with interpretations.
+- **PDF Export**: Print KPI results (summary or full report with input data) to PDF directly from your browser.

 ## Getting Started